sharsong/Eye_Exercise/README.md

 # Eye Exercise

-Displays a pair of eyes that tracks mouse cursor movement
+This project displays a pair of eyes against a background.
+The pupils of the eyes will track according to the user's mouse cursor movement.

 Run by dragging index.html to your browser